aws-samples/the-aws-step-functions-workshop/README.md

 ## Development and Deployment Instructions

-All active development for this workshop should be performed in this GitLab repository.
-Once a development activity is complete the mainline branch in this repository will be merged into the mainline at Workshop Studio.
+All active development for this workshop should be performed in the GitLab repository.
+Once a development activity is complete the mainline branch in GitLab  will be merged into the mainline branch at Workshop Studio.

 For more detail, [read this Quip document](https://quip-amazon.com/F8Z8AlqRYDFB/Developing-and-deploying-The-AWS-Step-Functions-Workshop).